aphex-/Ani/README.md

 If you want to write an animmation you usually need something like an **update** method where you apply a **progress** to the stuff you want to animate.
 In most cases you also want to get noticed if the animation is **finished**.
 Beside that it's a good practice to separate such logic from your productive code. **Ani** does that for you and helps focusing on the animation logic itself.
 Just write your own animation class and extend <a href="https://github.com/aphex-/Ani/blob/master/src/com/nukethemoon/tools/ani/BaseAnimation.java">BaseAnimation</a>.

 **Ani** is a simple tool that does not depend on other libraries.
-You can use it in combination with technologies like **LibGDX**, **Swing** or the **Android SDK** etc.
+You can use it in combination with technologies like <a href="http://libgdx.badlogicgames.com/">libGDX</a>, **Swing** or the **Android SDK** etc.

 You can find the **jar** at <a href="https://github.com/aphex-/Ani/tree/master/build/jar">build/jar/</a><br>
 Also take a look at the <a href="https://github.com/aphex-/Ani/tree/master/examples">examples</a>.

 ### How to write a custom animation?
 This example shows a custom animation that extends <a href="https://github.com/aphex-/Ani/blob/master/src/com/nukethemoon/tools/ani/BaseAnimation.java">BaseAnimation</a>.
 It simply fades in a Graphic object that has a method to *setAlpha*.
-Note that the Graphic object is nothing that comes from **Ani**.
+(Note that the Graphic object is nothing that comes from **Ani**)
 ```java
 /**
  * An animation to fade in a Graphic.